 Master Mailing List.

 The master mailing list must include all creditors, any federal agencies and officers, and any state agencies and officers required to receive notice.
-The Clerk maintains a voluntarily-submitted list of the names and addresses of federal entities.
-This list of addresses may be amended from time to time by the Clerk’s Office, and is available on the Court’s website at http://www.vtb.uscourts.gov and at the Court’s public counter.

 The master mailing list must include the United States in the following format under the following circumstances: